turri21/MinimigAGA_poseidon-ep4cgx150-and-neptuno/README.md

 The following modules are required to synthesize the core: [EightThirtyTwo](https://github.com/robinsonb5/EightThirtyTwo/), [TG68K](https://github.com/TobiFlex/TG68K.C), [fpga-toccata](https://github.com/ranzbak/fpga-toccata)

+Note that after each core update it is adviced to rebuild the OSD firmware "832OSDAD.bin".

-To build the OSD firmware "832OSDAD.bin" do these:
+To build the OSD firmware "832OSDAD.bin" enter these commands in a shell:

 cd MinimigAGA_poseidon-ep4cgx150-and-neptuno-MinimigAGA_neptuno/EightThirtyTwo/